Linkerin/Linkerin/README.md

 ### Contacts <a id="contacts"></a>

 Do you want to get in touch?
-Here is my [UpWork profile](https://upwork.com/freelancers/~01a560d422b3a5df3e) and an e-mail: [gusev@snipshot.dev](mailto:gusev@snipshot.dev).
+Here is my [UpWork profile](https://upwork.com/freelancers/~01a560d422b3a5df3e) and an e-mail address: [gusev@snipshot.dev](mailto:gusev@snipshot.dev).
 Looking forward to hearing from you! 😉